coq-community/corn/README.md

 ## Install from source
 ### Prerequisites
-This version of C-CoRN should compile with 8.8.1 and later.
+This version of C-CoRN has been tested with 8.6 through 8.8.1 and later.
 It requires
 * SCons 1.2 or make

 ### Git checkout and submodules